Mycotronics: Stanford Bioengineering Researchers in the Endy Lab + 42 Students Building a Smart Incubator for Bioproduction of Sustainable Materials

 What is the purpose of the project?

 Mycotronics is an open-source modular smart habitat for automating bioproduction in your own home.
 Steven added that the goal is, “To build an incubator that is at a cost that allows everyday users to have access to technology to expand the field of mycology.
-The current price of a commercial incubator is an order of magnitude greater than our model’s construction cost and often, commercial versions do not incorporate capabilities like imaging.”
+The current price of a commercial incubator is an order of magnitude greater than our model’s construction cost.
+In addition, commercial versions often do not incorporate capabilities like imaging.”

 How does it work?

-Dan: Right now, it is a smart incubator that is connected to the web.
+Dan: It is a smart incubator that connects to the web.
 From the app, you can control the environment inside of the box, as well as control the temp, humidity, and gas exchange to a certain degree.
-There are a couple cameras inside, so that allows you to keep the incubator closed (so the environment inside of the box isn’t contaminated, for instance) while still being able to visually monitor progress inside.
+Inside are a couple of cameras.
+This allows you to keep the incubator closed (so the environment inside of the box isn’t contaminated, for instance) while still being able to visually monitor progress inside.

 Describe the work you did on the project:

 Steven: I machined the base plate inside the incubator to collect condensation runoff from the humidifier.
-I used Fusion 360 to generate gcode and I plugged that into the CNC router, to mill the base plate out of wood.
-We are hoping to switch it to acrylic: right now the base plate is wrapped in tin foil.
+I used Fusion 360 to generate gcode.
+I plugged that into the CNC router, to mill the base plate out of wood.
+The base plate is wrapped in foil.
+We are hoping to switch it to acrylic.

-Taylor: Wesley worked on a program that updates the data from the machine to firebase, and my duty was to grab the data that was uploaded and let users view and modify it.
+Taylor: Wesley worked on a program that updates the data from the machine to firebase.
+My duty was to grab the data that was uploaded and let users view and modify it.

-Wesley: I did the software, I was rewriting some of the software and I added the camera system.
+Wesley: I did the software and I rewrote some of the software.
+The camera system is something that I added.
 I did some construction on the box, and I put in some insulation to seal the box.